 “I provided education about how to present food, how to engage in sensory play throughout her day, sensory approaches to food, and mealtime routines at their home,” says Nolan-Jones.

 When Noemie turned 2, Early Supports transitioned her occupational therapy services from her home to the Early Learning classrooms at Northwest Center Kids at Greenwood.

 "Noemie, her mom, and I would join the classroom at lunchtime,” says Nolan-Jones.
 “Our goal was for Noemie to spend time around other kids who were eating and enjoying food.
 This was motivating for Noemie, and she would eat more food during these meals.”

 This past fall, Noemie officially transitioned to Early Learning as a student.

 “Words can’t even explain how thankful I am to Molly and everyone at Northwest Center,” Nichole says.
 “It made a big difference in Noemie’s life and saved her from further complications.
 I couldn’t be more grateful.”

 Learn about EGID at Apfed (American Partnership for Eosinophilic Disorders).
-Visit Northwest Center Early Intervention to learn more about services for children from birth to age 3.
+Visit Northwest Center Early Supports for Infants and Toddlers to learn more about services for children from birth to age 3.